Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 > Note: This antenna can be used for permanent fixtures, but should have a proper ground plane.
 A good example is a V shaped reflector about 1/4 wl below the dipole, a bit larger than the V dipole itself.

 ![A visual guide on how the antenna should look](../../assets/images/Radio/V-Dipole-guide.jpg) <br>
-*This image suggests a wire length of 53.4 cm, while that would work the actual length should be approximately 54.5cm.
+*This image suggests a wire length of 53.4 cm, while that would work the actual length should be approximately 54.5 cm.
 This is because the v dipole elements be a fourth of the target wavelength, which in this case is `299,792,458 ms⁻¹/137,500,000 hz = ~2.18 m; 2,18/4 = ~0.545 m = ~54.5 cm`.
 Why?
-[It's how a v dipole works.](https://upload.wikimedia.org/wikipedia/commons/d/d8/Dipole_antenna_standing_waves_animation_6_-_10fps.gif)).
-This image also suggests using aluminum rods, while that'd work, copper is about twice as conductive and will therefore lead to better results).*
+[It's how a v dipole works](https://upload.wikimedia.org/wikipedia/commons/d/d8/Dipole_antenna_standing_waves_animation_6_-_10fps.gif).
+This image also suggests using aluminum rods, while that'd work, copper is about twice as conductive and will therefore lead to better results.*

 ### 2. Yagi-Uda antenna